kavithaal19/Networkwalks-B083C-Week2-Password-Cracking-Using-JTR/README.md

 ### 📝 Project Overview

-This project demonstrates the practical implementation of password cracking and file recovery methodologies using both local and browser-based tools.
-It covers extracting cryptographic hashes from password-protected PDF files, performing dictionary-based attacks, handling wordlist limitations through custom dictionaries, and successfully recovering credentials to restore document access.
+This project demonstrates password cracking in an ethical cybersecurity lab environment.
+It covers extracting a password hash from a protected PDF and using John the Ripper/Johnny and Networkwalks Password Cracker to recover the password.
+The project helps understand hashing, password security, cracking techniques, and the importance of using strong passwords.

 ## 🧰 Tools & Technologies